What is hearing loss?

 This results from damage to, or malfunction of, the cochlea (the hearing organ) or the hearing nerve.

-This is a hearing loss where there is a problem both in the conductive pathway (outer and middle ear)
+This is a hearing loss where there is a problem both in the conductive pathway (outer and middle ear) and in the nerve pathway (inner ear).

 Hearing loss in children